Monjon: Taxonomy

-Burbidge later wrote a paper on the selection of the vernacular for the species.
-One author of the first description, Kitchener, published the suggested vernacular as warabi, a term he was informed was the animal's name in the Wunumbal language, and this was adopted by the Australian Mammal Society and used by the editor Ronald Strahan for the mammalian volume of the National Photographic Index of Australian Wildlife (1983).
-In later consultations with the local peoples, several synonyms were identified for Burbidge and while those familiar with the animals could readily identify the separate taxa, these names refer to both Petrogale concinna and to this species.
-This re-examination was instigated by the information that warabi referred to a matter unrelated to the animal.
+Burbidge, later, wrote a paper on the selection of the vernacular for the species.
+One author of the first description, Kitchener, published the suggested vernacular as warabi, a term he was informed was the animal's name in the Wunumbal language, and this was subsequently adopted by the Australian Mammal Society and used by the editor Ronald Strahan for the mammalian volume of the National Photographic Index of Australian Wildlife (1983).
+In later consultations with the local people, several synonyms were identified for Burbidge; while those familiar with the animals could readily identify the separate taxa, these names refer to both Petrogale concinna and to this species.
+This re-examination was instigated by the learnt information that warabi referred to a matter unrelated to the animal.
 From these synonyms, the name 'monjon' was proposed and accepted to replace the earlier vernacular.